Arthur River is in Tasmania’s far northwest, it is approximately:

 About the region

-Five hundred year old forest giants of Tasmanian oak, Blackwood, myrtle, or sassafras, become the foundation of coastal dunes, and lay buried in the sand for perhaps 1000 years.
-The reason they called this place “The Edge of the World” was because the battered coastline and isolated river mouth stand before 15,000km of unbroken, untamed, unforgiving sea – the longest stretch of ocean in the world.
+Five hundred year old forest giants of Tasmanian oak, Blackwood, Myrtle, or Sassafras became the foundation of coastal dunes and lay buried in the sand for perhaps 1000 years.
+The reason this place is called “The Edge of the World” is because the battered coastline and isolated river mouth lie 15,000km from the next land mass in Patagonia on the south coast of America.

-Thirty years ago a local bushman named Turk Porteous recognized the value of the untouched Arthur River for a world class river cruise.
-Turk built a boat from scratch, and then cleared a landing area in the heart of the ancient rainforest.
+Just over 30 years ago a local bushman named Turk Porteous recognized the value of the untouched Arthur River for a unique river cruise.
+Turk built a boat from scratch in his backyard, then cleared a landing area in the heart of the ancient rainforest.
 And so in 1985 the iconic Arthur River Cruises was created.
-Today visitors can cruise the magnificent Arthur River on the same charismatic boat, and enjoy a BBQ lunch at the same cleared landing.
-ARTHUR RIVER CRUISES truly is Tasmania – in all its pioneering history, natural majesty, and relaxed welcoming atmosphere.
+Today visitors can cruise the magnificent Arthur River on the same boat, and enjoy a BBQ lunch at the same cleared landing.
+ARTHUR RIVER CRUISES is truly Tasmanian – in all its pioneering history, natural majesty, and relaxed welcoming atmosphere.